shah-smit/spring-bean-active-profile-test/README.md

 If not profile is activated, or any other profile apart from `sg` is activated `BubbleSort` algorithm is used.

-### Archiving Note

-This repo is for demo only, no PR, Issues or related will be handled.
-If you have ideas for futher contributions, please feel free to email.

-The active email will be listed in my profile page.

 Have Fun Coding!